Kareadita/Kavita/CONTRIBUTING.md

 - Reach out to us on Discord if you have any questions

 ### Formatting
-- Commit with *nix line endings for consistency (We checkout Windows and commit *nix)
+- Commit with *nix line endings for consistency (We check out Windows and commit *nix)
 - Use 4 spaces instead of tabs, this is the default for VS 2019 and WebStorm (to our knowledge)
 - Use 2 spaces for UI files